-Questions will be asked to determine whether he/she is being bullied inside or outside school.
+Questions will be asked to determine whether the he/she is being bullied inside or outside school.

-The member of staff will spend time looking at the strengths of the bully and how these can be used in a positive way to raise the bully’s self-esteem.
+The member of staff will spend time looking at the positive qualities of the bully of the bully, and how these can be used in a positive way, [to raise the bully’s self-esteem].